Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 # Machine Learning Properties

-The tables below provide an overview of the machine learning properties.
+The tables below provide an overview of the machine learning properties of each software.

 ## Active Learning

 ### Training Data

-- Can training data (prior knowledge) be selected by the user to train the first iteration of the model (yes/no)?
+- Can the user select training data (prior knowledge) to train the first iteration of the model (yes/no)?
-- What is the minimal training data size (provide a number for **R**elevant and **I**rrelevant records)?
+- What is the minimum training data size (provide a number for **R**elevant and **I**rrelevant records)?